radcamp/radcamp.github.io/NYC2023/Part_II_files/fastqc.md

 data to increase value obtained from sequencing with the result of increasing noise toward the ends of reads.

+**NB:** Part of the *point* of running fastqc is to determine where the error rate is too high in the sequences to reliably call bases.
+Once this is determined one would then use the `trim_reads` parameter in ipyrad to remove these low quality regions.
+In the above example we might choose to trim these reads to ~200bp.

 First, install FastQC:
 ```bash
 $ conda install -c bioconda fastqc